atlantis-world-core/atlanteans/README.md

 There will be approximately 2,540 Atlanteans available in this phase.

-The mint will start at 0.1420 ETH and drop by 0.0031 ETH every 10 minutes until it reaches 0.069 ETH.
+The mint will start at 0.1420 ETH and drop by 0.0031 ETH every 1 hour until it reaches 0.069 ETH.

 When this phase ends, refunds will be sent for whatever was paid above the final price.